mosip/release-script/release/docs/mosip-github.md

+# Github Utilities
+* Find below all the necesary github utils for repositories monitoring and control.

-# Check the existence of a specific branch from all GitHub repositories of a GitHub account
+## Check the existence of a specific branch from all GitHub repositories of a GitHub account

 * Install `gh` package.
 Follow the instruction from [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian-ubuntu-linux-raspberry-pi-os-apt).
 * Login with your account token.